-An Oast House to the east of the main house now forms covered parking for two cars, an area for fuel storage and an oil tank.
+An Oast House to the east of the main house and against the swimming pool now forms covered parking for two cars, an area for fuel storage and a oil tank.
 A further storage area and three rooms on the first floor are accessed via a timber open tread stair.
 Planning permission (WD/2006/3151/F) was granted in 2006 (now lapsed) for "Rehabilitation of two-storey former Oast house to form 3 bedroomed guest accommodation and ancillary facilities."

-Chapel

-On the ground floor are some magnificent Victorian Stables (currently used for storage) in immaculate condition including original partitions, tiling, mangers and a feed shoot.
-On the first floor is a self-contained flat with a Sitting Room, 2 Bedrooms, Kitchen/Breakfast Room (fitted units, larder and Belfast sink, oven), and Bathroom (WC, basin, panelled bath).
+Chapel - on the ground floor are some magnificent Victorian Stables (currently used for storage) in immaculate condition including original partitions, tiling, mangers and a feed shoot.
+On the first floor is a selfcontained flat with a Sitting Room, 2 Bedrooms, Kitchen/Breakfast Room (fitted units, larder, Belfast sink, oven), Bathroom (wc, basin, panelled bath).

-Butler's Cottage

-A two storey cottage including a Kitchen/Breakfast Room, (wood burning stove, built-in fridge/ freezer, oven, Belfast sink), Shower Room (WC, basin, shower), Sitting Room, 3 Bedrooms, Family Bathroom (WC, panelled bath, basin) and an enclosed terraced garden.
+Butler's Cottage - a two storey cottage including a Kitchen/Breakfast Room, (wood burning stove, built-in fridge/freezer, oven, Belfast sink), Shower Room (WC, basin, shower), Sitting Room, 3 Bedrooms, Family Bathroom (WC, panelled bath, basin) and an enclosed terraced garden.

-Coach House

-Large open plan coach house with 3 large doors.
-There is an adjacent store room and Tack Room with original display cabinet.
+Coach House - large open plan coach house with 3 large doors, there is an adjacent store room and Tack Room with original display cabinet.

-Game Larder

-Stainless steel sink, drainage board, large walk-in chiller.
+Game Larder - Stainless steel sink, drainage board, large walk-in chiller.
 Lobby with freezer and door to external and WC with basin.

-Kennels

-x 2 with runs.
+Kennels x 2 with runs.

-Well House

-Brick outhouse with well (potable water).
+Well House - brick outhouse with well (potable water).